JorjaFox/library/readme.md

 The post install script will automatically copy the files to the right locations.

+If there are new versions of libraries, make sure to update `congig.yaml`

 ## Testing

 In the folder, run the Hugo build command: `$ hugo serve`